 The best marketing teams perform scenario analysis to pre-plan certain circumstances, so they can react quickly if the need arises.
 For example, how would you adjust the marketing plan if you had a 20% more budget or 20% less?

-Developing and modeling out what-if scenarios helps you prepare better for potential surprises throughout the year.
-If you have to make those decisions in real-time, you’re less likely to make the best decisions promptly.
+Developing and modeling out what-if scenarios in marketing helps you prepare better for potential surprises throughout the year.
+If you have to make those decisions in real time, you’re less likely to make the best decisions promptly.
 This article reviews scenario planning for marketing teams.

 Use scenario planning to quickly react to market dynamics or internal business factors

 These scenario-based goals have a material impact on the marketing plan’s strategy, campaigns, and budget.
 The purpose of scenario planning is so that when you recognize changes in the business, you have a pre-built plan to quickly course correct.
 In our 2021 OMI survey data findings, less than 60% of marketers build out their plan on scenario planning.

 If you feel there is a chance underachievement could be greater than 50%, you may want to redo your original plan.
 Companies with this level of variability are usually start-ups or businesses with little to no historical data.

 For conservative marketing plans with potential revenue upside, you might want to also look at an overachievement scenario.
-When building this, check with the CFO to confirm that if revenue targets are exceeded, marketing will receive some of the proceeds for additional programs.
-Ideally, you will want to leverage the newly acquired funds to conduct experiential marketing initiatives aimed at expanding your current repertoire of campaigns and programs.
+When building this, check with the CFO to confirm that marketing will receive some of the proceeds for additional programs if revenue targets are exceeded.

 The Scenario Planning Process